magnesj/ResInsight/docs/Completions.md

 - **Fracture Center Info** -- This group displays info on where the center of the fracture is positioned.
 The center is defined to be where the well path intersects the fracture.

-## Exporting Completion Data to Eclipse
+## Export Completion Data to Eclipse

 ![]({{ site.baseurl }}/images/Completions_ExportCompletionData.png)